Arranged marriage: Love and respect in arranged versus autonomous marital life

-Various small sample surveys have been done to ascertain if arranged marriages or autonomous marriages have a more satisfying married life.
-The results are mixed – some state marriage satisfaction is higher in autonomous marriages, others find no significant differences.
+Various small sample surveys have been performed to ascertain if arranged marriages or autonomous marriages have a more satisfying married life.
+The results are mixed—some state marriage satisfaction is higher in autonomous marriages, while others find no significant differences.
 Johnson and Bachan have questioned the small sample size and conclusions derived from them.

 Scholars ask whether love and respect in marital life is greater in arranged marriages than autonomous marriages.
-Epstein suggests that in many arranged marriages, love emerges over time.
+Epstein suggests that, in many arranged marriages, love emerges over time.
 Neither autonomous nor arranged marriages offer any guarantees.
 Many arranged marriages also end up being cold and dysfunctional as well, with reports of abuse.

-In some cultures where arranged marriages are common; there is a higher inequality between men and women.
-Some believe that those in arranged marriages might have a more satisfying union since they have realistic expectations and are not clouded by emotion when going into the marriage, while others believe it can lead to unhappiness and discontentment in the marriage.
-Many people that are in autonomous marriages look at arranged marriages as a way of force, but results have shown that many people go into arranged marriages out of their own free will.
-According to one study, the divorce rate was 4% for arranged marriages, while in the U.S., 40% of autonomous marriages end in divorce.
-There's also been questions about sexual gratification; In Japan it was reported that the men in arranged marriages are more sexually satisfied, while in autonomous marriages the partners are in the middle.
-In India, there showed to be an equal amount of compassionate love shown between arranged marriages and autonomous marriages.
+In some cultures where arranged marriages are common, there is a higher inequality between men and women.
+Some believe that those in arranged marriages might have a more satisfying union, since they have realistic expectations and are not clouded by emotion when going into the marriage; others believe the arrangement can lead to unhappiness and discontentment in the marriage.
+Although people who are in autonomous marriages may look at arranged marriages as forced, results have shown that many people enter arranged marriages of their own free will.
+According to one study, the divorce rate was 4% for arranged marriages, while in the U.S., 40% of autonomous marriages ended in divorce.
+There have also been questions about sexual gratification; in Japan, it was reported that the men in arranged marriages were more sexually satisfied, while in autonomous marriages, the partners experienced roughly the same amount of satisfaction.